smartwatermelon/sailpoint-sre/readme.md

 ```
 This will run the container every day at 3:05 a.m., printing the report to the console.

-Note: Make sure to adjust the path to your `.env` file and the Docker image name if necessary.

 That's it!
 Your GitHub PR Report Generator is now scheduled to run daily.

 ## Future Improvements